Baptism of the Lord (A)

 One day Jean went begging at the door of a bishop’s palace.
 The bishop welcomed Jean to his table and offered him lodging for the night.
 But the desperate Jean--who can no longer make a decent living--makes off during the night with two silver candlesticks from the bishop’s home.
 He’s soon caught by the story’s villain, by the name of Javert, who was Jean’s former prison guard.
 And Javert would like nothing more than to see Valjean returned to prison.
 But, lo and behold, the bishop, in an act of extraordinary kindness, pretends he had given Jean the candlesticks, and thus spares him a return to the dungeon.

-By now, you’re no doubt wondering why in the world I’m telling you this story!
+Now you’re probably wondering why I’m telling you this story!
 Well, Valjean and Javert in a way embody something about today’s feast of our Lord’s baptism.
 For the exchange between John the Baptist and Jesus of Nazareth is like the struggle between Hugo’s characters.
-John came preaching repentance, a fearsome figure, the last of the fiery prophets.
-Indeed, the Baptist is a model of the righteous person who fulfilled the Law of Moses to the letter: indeed, he fulfilled all righteousness.
-But then Jesus came from Galilee to John at the Jordan to be baptized by him (G).
-And John protests.
+For John came preaching repentance, a fearsome figure, the last of the fiery prophets.
+Indeed, the Baptist is a model of the righteous person who fulfilled the Law of Moses to the letter: Indeed, he fulfilled all righteousness. (cf. G) But, then Jesus came from Galilee to John at the Jordan to be baptized by him.
+(G) And John protests.
+For if John was a model of righteousness, surely the Nazarene was all the more so for something told the Baptist: Here is the servant whom God upholds, the chosen one with whom God is pleased. (cf. I) So why should Jesus submit to a baptism of repentance by John?
+If in fact this is the long-awaited Messiah, who will bring forth justice to the nations, for whose teaching the coastlands will wait. (cf. I) John rather needs to be baptized by Jesus, yet Jesus is coming to him. (cf. G) Why?

 The answer’s not clear.
-Jesus speaks mysteriously: Allow it now, he says, for thus it is fitting for us to fulfill all righteousness (G).
-That was all John needed to hear: the magic word “righteousness”.
+Jesus speaks mysteriously: Allow it now, he says, for thus it is fitting for us to fulfill all righteousness.
+(G) That was all John needed to hear: the magic word “righteousness”.
 So he allowed it.
 But the mystery remains: the mystery of a righteous man who appears in the form of a sinner, taking the sinner’s part.
 A man whose career begins where John’s ends.
 A man who is the opposite of John.
-For John cried out in the desert, while Jesus comes not crying out, not shouting, not making his voice heard in the street (I).
-John appeared and preached in ways to make one tremble, while Jesus does not break a bruised reed, nor quench a smoldering wick (cf. I).
-John came neither eating nor drinking, but Jesus came doing both.
-John hightailed it to the desert to live apart from sinners, while Jesus sits in their company, enters their homes, and is known as their friend.
-John died in prison for speaking out against the immorality of a king, while Jesus is executed as a breaker of the Law.
-What does this contrast mean?
+For John cried out in the desert, while Jesus comes not crying out, not shouting, not making his voice heard in the street.
+(I) John appeared and preached in ways to make one tremble, while Jesus does not break a bruised reed, nor quench a smoldering wick. (cf. I)

-So if we were to rewrite Hugo’s story in light of this exchange Javert must allow Valjean to go free: the convict has been touched, less by the hands of a bishop, as by Jesus of Nazareth [who] went about doing good and healing all those oppressed by the devil (II).
-Javert must also give up his claim on justice and his trust in law since the only One among us not to know sin has become sin for our sake.
-Javert must also cease his boasting and along with him all who rely on their own righteousness, realizing all have sinned and are deprived of the glory of God.
+But back to our story if it were to take all this into account: Javert must now allow Valjean to go free.
+For the prisoner has been touched, less by the hands of a bishop, as by Jesus of Nazareth [who] went about doing good and healing all those oppressed by the devil.
+(II) Javert must also give up his claim on justice, and his trust in law.
+For the only One among us not to know sin, has become sin for our sake.
+Javert must cease his boasting too, and with him all who rely on their own righteousness, and realize all have sinned and been deprived of the glory of God.
+And Javert too must accept mercy, and acknowledge he has been undeservedly justified in the blood of Christ.
+He, and the rest of us must, in other words, do as John did and trade places with the Lamb of God, who alone takes away the sins of the world.
+Jesus, a light for the nations, [come] to open the eyes of the blind, to bring out prisoners from confinement, and from the dungeon, those who live in darkness.
+(I) The same Christ our Lord, to whom be glory, forever and ever.
+Amen.

 Intercessions (Joe Milner; The Sunday Web Site)